cakephp-biztech/cakephp-xero-oauth2/README.md

             'offline_access',
             'accounting.settings',
             'accounting.contacts',
-            // Any other scopes goes here
+            // Any other scopes needed for your application goes here ],
-        ],
-        'successUrl' => 'http://example.com/success'
+        // Must end with `/success` so do not remove it while replacing it with your website URL 'successUrl' => 'http://example.com/success'
     ]
 ];